 The State Water Board has considered the factors in section 13241 in establishing the requirements in this General Order.

-Pursuant to Water Code section 13260 subdivision (a), unless waived as set forth in subdivision (b), any person, citizen, or domiciliary discharging waste or proposing to discharge waste within any region, other than to a community sewer system, that could affect the quality of the waters of the state, must file a report of waste discharge to obtain coverage under WDRs or a waiver or WDRs.
+Pursuant to Water Code section 13260 subdivision (a), unless waived as set forth in subdivision (b), any person, citizen, or domiciliary discharging waste or proposing to discharge waste within any region, other than to a community sewer system, that could affect the quality of the waters of the state, must file a report of waste discharge to obtain coverage under WDRs or a waiver of WDRs.
 Certain projects, due to their higher potential for impacts to water quality, may require review and approval of water quality protection plans, restoration plans and potential mitigation proposals prior to project initiation.
-For activities that include dredge or fill activities or occur in areas with steep slopes and highly erodible soils, Dischargers will submit an NOI to the appropriate Water Board that will provide the Regional Water Board with specific project information before any activities with the potential to discharge are authorized.
+For activities that include dredge or fill activities or disturb over half an acre of soil in areas with steep slopes and highly erodible soils, Dischargers will submit an NOI to the State Water Board or appropriate Regional Water Quality Control Board (Regional Water Board or collectively with the State Water Board, Water Boards) that will provide the Water Board with specific project information before any activities with the potential to discharge are authorized.

-This General Order covers projects for which no NOI is required to be filed.
+This General Order also covers projects for which no NOI is required to be filed.
 The Board may prescribe requirements although no discharge report has been filed.
 (Wat.
 Code, § 13263, subd. (d).)
 In such instances, written notification will be provided to all Dischargers with activities that may be subject to this General Order.

 The ability to discharge waste is a privilege, not a right, and adoption of this General Order shall not be construed as creating a vested right to continue discharging waste (Wat.
 Code, § 13263, subd. (g)).